 By the way, I let this sit with the lid off overnight and when I woke in the morning my stainless steel washers are rusty additions for my Christmas gift tags.
 Incidentally, this is what I wanted to achieve.
 The air and the combination of the ingredients causes the reaction.
 I bet you didn’t know I am scientific, quite frankly neither did I. Truly, this was a guess and it works.

 Now take these out of the solution and let dry on a paper towel to add to the gift tags.
 By the way, I glued my washers with E6000.

 Adding Charm To The Tags With Graphic Images

 Now let’s begin another layer for the Christmas and holiday gift tags.
 I want French Christmas images on my tags.
 So, after doing some searching I found images on this Etsy shop to be the best.
 Now these are French Country Christmas image downloads for $3.00 each for my tags.

 This price is reasonable because it comes in an instant download, the images are perfection and licensed, and they are sent in reverse and the regular direction.
 Not only that, you can size these images to any size and use them over and over for projects such as these gift tags.

 So, look on Etsy to get great graphic download images for these Christmas gift tags.

-Next, for these holiday gift tags, I print my images in thumbnail size.
-Also, I did use card stock for these images for my gift tags.
+Next, for these tags, I print my images in thumbnail size.
+Also, I did use card stock.

 After I print them, I use Mod Podge and add them to the gift tags DIY.